 Also, remember: This cap will only apply to Singaporeans and permanent residents.

 Regulative Framework for Moneylenders

 From this, a new control structure will get established.
 This will allow the MLCB to enforce rules on moneylenders.
-This with aim of safeguarding borrowers’ data.
+This with the aim of safeguarding borrowers’ data.
 With this, they aim to enhance control of the industry.

 New rules, will mean changes in borrowing mentality.
 The changes will help prevent Singaporeans from over-borrowing.
 Nonetheless, those with serious outstanding debts.
 They might end-up dealing with unlicensed moneylenders.

 This will also affect moneylenders in more ways than one.
 They will need to get approval from the Registrar.
 This is before engaging or employing any assistants.
 Such approval is necessary before increasing shares or even making anyone a key shareholder.